-What Liberty Mutual is doing isn’t unique–their positioning of being able to “customize your car insurance” may be.
+What Liberty Mutual is doing isn’t unique, but positioning themselves as being able to “customize your car insurance” might be.

 I’ve learned some time ago that Geico offers insurance at lower rates than many competitors as they don’t automatically include a provision for allowing someone not expressly listed on the policy to be covered by the standard policy.
 So, if you allow your best friend to drive you home from the hospital, that driver isn’t covered driving your car.
 I don’t know if they make this clear.
 If you are comparing insurance prices with Geico, you may not be comparing apples to oranges if you aren’t aware of the policy restriction.

-What’s important to observe is the world is moving in the direction of “only buy what you need”.
-It’s what I call the a la carte customerTM.
+What’s important to observe is consumers are moving in the direction of “only buy what you need”.
+It’s what I call the A La Carte Customer®.
 It’s time to get on board with the A La Carte Customer® business model.

 Thought for the week: